SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 ```

 In addition, you may have noticed that textual bytecode descriptions use 0-based indexes to refer to instance variables and that the instruction names remain a bit cryptic.
-This means that to understand an instruction we need to have in our minds the entire layout of a class and its hierarchy, in addition to all the potential acronyms and abbreviations.
+This means that to understand an instruction we need to have in our mind the entire layout of a class and its hierarchy, in addition to all the potential acronyms and abbreviations.
 To avoid this mental overhead, this chapter will show instead the resolved names and nicer reading descriptions.
 We, however, invite the reader to read many method bytecodes to get used to the terminologies.
 With these simplifications, we will show methods as follows: